ranbureand/sitefolio/_posts/2021-08-13-multilingual-sites-in-jekyll-2.markdown

 {: .code-m }
 {% endraw %}

-Since the `base.html` layout is the base for all the other layouts, if we place the variable `snippets` there, we can then access it from any other page.
+Since the `base.html` layout is the base for all the other layouts, placing the variable `snippets` there allows us access it from any other page.

 Through this variable, we can write just `snippets.name_of_the_data_item` when accessing a data item rather than the full, longer `site.data.snippets.name_of_the_data_item`.